 Just as Germany wanted oil from the Middle East, so did Britain.

-Winston Churchill had transitioned the British Navy from coal to oil.
+As part of Britain's industrialization, Winston Churchill transitioned the British Navy from coal to oil.

-Britain had much coal, but it had little oil - just one well, located in the Sherwood Forest.
+Britain had lots of coal, but little oil - just one well, located in the Sherwood Forest.

-In 1908, the British formed an oil company with Persia (Iran), the Anglo-Iranian Oil Company, which was later renamed British Petroleum, or BP.
+In 1908, the British formed an oil company with Iran (Persia) -- the Anglo-Iranian Oil Company, which was later renamed British Petroleum, or BP.